-The multicate package implements methods that combine multiple studies using individual, patient-level data.
-The focal estimand in this package is the conditional average treatment effect (CATE), defined under Rubin’s potential outcomes framework.2 We define 𝐴 to represent a binary treatment indicator, 𝑆 a categorical variable for the trial in which the individual participated (from 1 to 𝐾, with a total of 𝐾 RCTs), 𝐗 the covariates, and 𝑌 a continuous outcome.
+The `multicate` package Guide treatment decision-making in a health care or other practical setting by estimating heterogeneous treatment effects.
+It implements methods that combine multiple studies using individual, patient-level data.
+The focal estimand in this package is the conditional average treatment effect (CATE), defined under Rubin’s potential outcomes framework.2 We define 𝐴 to represent a binary treatment indicator, 𝑆 a categorical variable for the trial in which the individual participated (from 1 to 𝐾, with a total of 𝐾 studies), 𝐗 the covariates, and 𝑌 a continuous outcome.
 Then, we let 𝑌(A = 0) and 𝑌(A = 1) be the potential outcomes under control and treatment, respectively.
-Generally, the CATE is defined as the expected difference in the potential outcomes under treatment versus control, conditional on covariates, 𝐗:
+Generally, the CATE is defined as the expected difference in the potential outcomes under treatment versus control, conditional on covariates, 𝐗’s: